Biographies Characteristics Analysis

 (Region.)

-1. A Russian traveler, scientist, researcher of the life of the peoples of one distant island, was not only a wonderful naturalist, but also a talented artist.
-His landscape sketches and portraits have not lost their scientific value to this day.
-Consider the picture from the diary of this traveler and name his name?
+1. The Russian traveler, scientist, researcher of the life of the peoples of one distant island, was not only a wonderful naturalist, but also a talented artist.
+His landscape sketches and portraits have not lost their scientific value and still is.
+Look at the drawing from this traveler's diary and say his name?
 What research did he devote his life to?

-Answer: Nikluho - Maclay.
-He proved that the Papuans and other peoples of Oceania are not inferior to Europeans in their moral qualities.
-He believed that racial differences among peoples arise under the influence of nature and living conditions.
+Answer: Niklukho - Maclay.
+He proved that the Papuans and other peoples of Oceania, in their own way moral qualities not inferior to Europeans.
+He believed that racial differences peoples arise under the influence of nature and living conditions.

-2. What lake is shown in the picture?
+2. Which lake is shown in the picture?

 Answer: Lake Baikal

-3. The figure shows the coat of arms of the smallest union republic of the former USSR.
+3. The picture shows the coat of arms of the smallest union republic former USSR.
 Which?
 What mountain is depicted on the coat of arms?

 Answer: Armenia, Mount Ararat

-4. From a journalist's diary: “Finally, for the first time in several days, the clouds have dispersed, and we have seen the night sky in all its beauty.
-The first thought that came to my mind was to find the bucket of the Big Dipper familiar to me.
-But no matter how I turned my head, it was not there.
-I did not find other constellations decorating our Moscow sky.
-Nor was the North Star visible.
+4. From the journalist’s diary: “Finally, for the first time in several days, the clouds cleared, and we saw the night sky in all its beauty.
+The first thought that came to my mind was to find a bucket that was familiar to me Ursa Major.
+But no matter how I turned my head, he was not there.
+I did not find any other constellations decorating our Moscow sky.
+The North Star was not visible either.”

-Answer: The journalist was in the southern hemisphere, and therefore did not see the North Star.
+Answer: The journalist was in southern hemisphere, that’s why I didn’t see the North Star.

 2. The most transparent sea.
 (Weddell Sea)